ElTyranos/CFP_Wiki/pages/expanded-barbershop.md

 ## New functions
 * You can set yourself naked via the barbershop.
-* Blind, one-eyed and disfigured characters can edit (or remove their accessory).
+* Blind, one-eyed and disfigured characters can edit (or remove) their accessory.
 * Cloaks are made available to kids but they won't wear them automatically.

 ## Color code